oskrgab/personal_site/content/about/index.md

 ## Hello friend 👋!
 I'm Oscar.
-I am a Reservoir Engineer based in Houston, TX, but today I combine it with Data Science and Software Engineering.
+I am a Reservoir Engineer based in Houston, TX, but today I combine it with Data Science and Software Development.
 I've been in the O&G industry for more than a decade now, and I'm currently working on CCS consulting projects, crafting custom software solutions and using advanced analytics to aid decision-making using domain expertise.